 The entries in the Cash Book begin on 25th Nov.
 1835 and show how deeply George was by then involved in the King’s affairs.
 There can have little time left for hairdressing, and in fact to Indian barbers from Calcutta were now employed by him as assistant hairdressers.
 George’s many purchased and commissions for the King show a wealthy, if extravagant monarch, and also confirm contemporary description of Lucknow as one of India’s richest, cities, indeed a panorama of pomp, luxury and frequent celebration.

-The barber was firstly in charges of ‘all His Majesties pleasure Boats, Budjerows, pinnaces, etc. All most beautifully fitted up, some with richly colored silken sails etc, [and] all the bridges crossing the river’.
-A major project was the conversion of a very large pinnace, purchased in Calcutta from John and James Beaumont and renamed the ‘Sultan of Oudh’ in honor of the King.
+The barber was firstly in charges of ‘all His Majesties pleasure Boats, Budjerows, pinnaces, etc. All most beautifully fitted up, some with richly coloured silken sails etc, [and] all the bridges crossing the river’.
+A major project was the conversion of a very large pinnace, purchased in Calcutta from John and James Beaumont and renamed the ‘Sultan of Oudh’ in honour of the King.
 It was brought up to Lucknow with a sixteen man crew and docked in front of the Farhat Baksh, even grander than any ship on the waters of the Gomati.
 George explained that ‘The King ordered me to convert her into a three-misted vessel, and to give her a much the appearance of a ship (sails and all) as possible, to have sixteen to eighteen guns, to spare no expense in fitting her up in the handsomest manner..

 Another appointment held by George was Master of the Royal Robes (European).
 On first examining the poshak-khana or wardrobe, it was found that several of the King’s coats had been sporting, unwitting, the crescent gilt buttons of the East India Company.
 I soon altered the state of things’ he wrote working form diagrams supplied by Mr. Nuthall, Tailor habit and pelisse maker of Calcutta George sent him the King’s measurement and got a number of European suits made up.
 His majesty was delighted with this new style of dress that he would not allow any person else to medium him’ George noted the King’s measurements on a scrap of paper he was of 271/2 George subsequently employed two Europeans, Mr. Garztein (or Garstein) and then Mr. Powers, to superintend the fourteen tailors and chikan work embroidery in making European costumes than up country tailors I spared no expense ….
 Clothes were made for the Royal woman too, from European Green satin, for the King ‘saw in the wide Indian pyjamas.
 Which are called ghagra, a resemblance to a British lady’s evening gown and liked them so much that made the Begums of the palace wear them?

-By 1835, domestic expense in the Royal household were being channeled through George’s hands, from the re-tinning of cooking pots, the purchase of 2 pairs of Jockey Boots for HM Coachman, and hides for the kettledrums’ to pitterahs and mumdahs’ (felt covered pots for transporting ice).
+By 1835, domestic expense in the Royal household were being channelled through George’s hands, from the re-tinning of cooking pots, the purchase of 2 pairs of Jockey Boots for HM Coachman, and hides for the kettledrums’ to pitterahs and mumdahs’ (felt covered pots for transporting ice).
 Outside the palace one or more of the Royal stables was under George’s care too, though here his duties were delegated to Raja Bakhtawar Singh, one of the Kings officials who, together with Darshan Singh, superintended building works for the King.
 Another nominal appointment was that as head of the King’s Menagerie across the Gomti, ‘a sort of park-ranger, in fact as Knighton described it as well as the superintendence of the palace garden and the building of an ice-house.
 George also supervised the Royal hunting parties which now lasted for days rather than weeks, as they had done fifty years earlier.
 But the most elaborate preparations still had to be made including the provision of tent pieces, bamboo, twine, curtains, food and wine as well as hire of temporary porters and carts to move all this equipment, new thatching on the covered carriages and inspections and repairs to bridges and roads that the Royal parties would cross.

 Like other employees, George had to lay out own money for goods required by the King, and to pay the wages of the tailors, carpenters, ship-fitters, gardeners and other workers under his charge.
 He presented his monthly bills to the King, which was reimbursed from the treasury the actual bills were long scrolls of paper, joined as necessary, and rolled up as maps.
-Knighton describes one of George’s bills which, when unrolled, measure four and a half feet long, and totaled Rs.
+Knighton describes one of George’s bills which, when unrolled, measure four and a half feet long, and totalled Rs.
 90,000 (Pounds 9,000).
 Many people had found it curiously difficult to extract money from the Royal purse for wages or items bought, but George had discovered a way around this as John Low reported.
 ‘Mr. Derusett and the natives, who execute commission for the King, generally take the opportunity of getting their accounts or their applications for advances of money, signed by the King when his majesty is in a state of intoxication.

-Indeed the King’s drunkenness and wild supper parties were a cause of frequent complaints by the Resident, acting on the Governor General’s instructions to monitor closely Nasir-ud-Din Haider’s behavior.
+Indeed the King’s drunkenness and wild supper parties were a cause of frequent complaints by the Resident, acting on the Governor General’s instructions to monitor closely Nasir-ud-Din Haider’s behaviour.
 On several occasions low had had to rebuke the King for the extraordinary liberties which he allowed Mr. G. Derusett to take with him’.
 All the community knew that Mr. D. was a man of dissipated and disreputable character….
 [He] invites the other guests.
 They were always in the same mood as the King’ the n there was shameful occasion when the king, in his cups had insisted on going to the Chandganj fair, across the river and a know rendezvous of prostitutes and a vile tribe of Eunuchs (hijra).
 After this last episode the Resident took the King aside and told him privately to reform his drunken habits.
 Low wanted to spare him the embarrassment of being told off in front the courtiers, but the well meaning gesture was wasted when the King promptly related the private conversations to eager listeners and added that happen what may he will counties to himself and that he would drink Hip Hip Hoora’.

-The supper parties continued and Mr. Derusett is going on accumulating immense sums of money (he has already several lacs of Rupee) by taking advantage of the King habits to obtain from his majesty, when in a state inebriety orders for the payment of accounts of commissions for the buildings for the keep of Horses etc. All low’s annoyance at the King’s behavior became focused on Geroge, a working-class man in class ridden English society.
+The supper parties continued and Mr. Derusett is going on accumulating immense sums of money (he has already several lacs of Rupee) by taking advantage of the King habits to obtain from his majesty, when in a state inebriety orders for the payment of accounts of commissions for the buildings for the keep of Horses etc. All low’s annoyance at the King’s behaviour became focused on Geroge, a working-class man in class ridden English society.
 It would be unfair to call it snobbery, because it was simply perceived as the natural order of things at the time people like George and his friend John Rose Brandon were not gentleman, in the nineteenth sense.
 It was inevitable that a Colonel and Resident of the East India Company like John Low.
 He was projecting the wrong image of an Englishman in India.

 There were certainly a number of decent, respectable, family men in Lucknow engaged in trade and manual occupation, but George was not one of them.
 He clearly exerted that amount of influence over the King, Which the Resident felt should have been his.
 Moreover, he was creaming off large sums of money which the Company thought could have been better spent or indeed put towards their own longstanding debt with the King.
 There were also a number of complaints about him by other Europeans, which up to the Resident for action.

-Although a favorite with the king who called him his dearest friend and brother often drinking to excess with him and sometime hugging and embracing him in the presence of the servants of the palace George was not popular among many of his English contemporaries in Lucknow.
+Although a favourite with the king who called him his dearest friend and brother often drinking to excess with him and sometime hugging and embracing him in the presence of the servants of the palace George was not popular among many of his English contemporaries in Lucknow.